 Chifrijo

-The bare bones of the dish is a combination of chicharron, beans, chile, and chimichurri.
-Then topped with a chef’s choice of pinto de gallo, avocado, cabbage, and tortilla chips.
-And of course, as one of our favorite Costa Rican dishes, Chifrijos must be accompanied by a refreshing beer.
-They are cantina staple after all!
+The bare bones of the traditional dish is a combination of chicharron, beans, chile, and chimichurri.
+Then topped with a chef’s choice of pico de gallo, avocado, cabbage, and tortilla chips.
+And, of course, as one of our favorite Costa Rican dishes, Chifrijos must be accompanied by a refreshing beer.
+They are cantina staples after all!

-Read Next: 13 Costa Rican Recipes And Dishes You Can Make At Home
+READ NEXT: 13 Costa Rican Recipes You Can Make At Home

-A trip to Costa Rica would not be complete without trying these traditional Costa Rican foods!
+A trip to Costa Rica would not be complete without trying traditional Costa Rican food!
 While you are there, give them a go… you will be glad you did.
-So, if you have been wondering what type of food to try in Costa Rica, we hope this gives you a good idea of traditional Costa Rican foods to try as you travel.
+So, if you have been wondering what type of food to try in Costa Rica, we hope this gives you a good idea of traditional Costa Rican cuisine to try as you travel.

 All of these look amazing–I’ve never been to Costa Rica but have always wanted to visit.
 I should make it more of a priority!